Fintech Trends Illuminate The Future Of The Industry

 Apps like Acorns allow people to invest minimal sums of money using automated investing strategies that are easy to understand and cost very little to use.
 Likewise, SigFig is an app that will help people optimize their portfolio by examining their holdings and doing an automated assessment of what sorts of assets best serve their needs.

-The lending industry has also seen how automation can mean lower fees and a rapid expansion of services.
+The lending industry has also seen how automation can mean lower fees and rapid expansion of services.
 When every loan required careful consideration by an individual loan officer before underwritten, banks needed margins to turn a profit.
 With an automated process, banks can afford to offer a lot more loans.
 Kabbage, for instance, is taking advantage of a digital loan process to expand the availability of small business loans.

 A more open, transparent financial industry has the potential to make life easier for hackers as well.
 Closely guarded business information has been an essential piece of the financial industry for generations.
 No amount of positive change would be able to counterbalance a loss in security.